ZAMBIA: June 2-14, 2017

 If you answered no to any of these questions, you probably did not participate in OpenHeart Safari Zambia.

-Throughout we will stay in comfortable, esthetically pleasing accommodations, with all meals (delicious and plentiful) and transportation (comfortable and safe, including three domestic flights) provided.
-Thanks to careful research and negotiations, this trip is a great value.
+We stay in comfortable, esthetically pleasing accommodations, with all meals (declicious and plentiful) and transportation (comfortable and safe) provided.
+Included: three domestic Zambian flights.
+Thanks to careful research and negotiations, our trips are a great value.

 1 Audubon Field Guide to African Wildlife